 - This resource invites students to investigate the text as a secondary source.
 The diverse scholars and types of narratives mean that each component is an opportunity to question and to learn.
-We want the student to be in a constant mindset of historical investigation.
+We want students to be in a constant mindset of historical investigation.
 In addition, the resource provides a wealth of supplementary materials and is fully adaptable and customizable to the needs of your classroom.
-As a teacher, you can choose the appropriate assignments and assessments that fit your classroom and pacing, and you can review student and class learning metrics in real time.
-Students can also see their own learning metrics and practice questions that align to their weakest topics.
+As a teacher, you can choose the appropriate assignments and assessments that fit your classroom and pacing, and you can review student and class learning metrics in real-time.
+Students can also see their own learning metrics and practice questions that help them with their weakest topics.
 These tools allow students to take ownership of their own learning and instructors to teach more efficiently.

 I want to learn more!
 When will this be available, and how do I bring this to my school?